Jevuska/gadgets-blogger-klikbayi/README.md

 2. Upload to your public host and take the xml url address.
 3. On `Blogger Dashboard`, select your blog.
 4. Go to `Layout` > `Add a Gadget` > `Add your own` tab, enter your url gadget, then `Add by URL`.
-5. `Configure Gadget`, you mast add your KlikBayi `Affiliate ID`.
+5. `Configure Gadget`, you must add your KlikBayi `Affiliate ID`.
 If you don't have one, please register [here](http://klikbayi.com/affiliasi.php "Affiliate Page").
 6. Save your work and you are ready to go.

 ## Screenshots